Vladimir Zhirinovsky's donkey video: Content, controversy, discussions, and secondary usage

 The thirty second video was released on the Internet on 6 February 2012, as a part of Zhirinovsky's election campaign.
 The video is titled "Troika" at the official site of the Liberal Democratic Party of Russia.

 In the video, Zhirinovsky is seen wearing a black fur coat and a black ushanka hat, and sits in a sleigh harnessed with the black donkey.
 Zhirinovsky begins to speak, claiming that the "little wretched donkey is the symbol of Russia" and that if he, Zhirinovsky, would become the President, a "daring troika" would return as a symbol of Russia.
 While making the proclamation, Zhirinovsky whips the animal.
 As the donkey does not immediately pull, Zhirinovsky shouts "It cannot move....
 The whole country got stuck...." and continually shouts "Go!
 Go!
 Go!" while furiously whipping the animal into moving across the snow-covered backyard of his dacha.
 A voice-over concludes the video: "Zhirinovsky – it will get better!"

 The video was widely discussed on the Internet.
 It received mostly negative reactions from Russian users.
 The video also featured on Channel One's comedy show Yesterday Live on 17 March 2012, as part of a spoof news clip from a fictitious US-based TV channel, reporting that, in Russia, there was a shortage of gasoline, with people abandoning cars and resorting to other modes of transportation.

 Symbolism

-Zhirinovsky explained the meaning of his video on television, saying: "I’d like to explain that many of our citizens are suffering about the past greatness of Russia, i.e., the Russian Empire, the Soviet Union.
-Today, there is no greatness.
-And with this clip in 30 seconds I wanted to show that today it is not the famous troika that [once] galloped [...]
-Today it is a donkey.
-That is the thing.
-Today they smacked down our country, economy, culture, and the Russian language [...]
-We don’t want this weak animal to be the symbol of Russia."

 Zhirinovsky referred to an explanation of the origin of troika in a televised election debate with Natalya Narochnitskaya.
 The Troika has become a cultural icon of Russia, especially after it was featured in a scene of Nikolay Gogol's novel Dead Souls, where a "troika-bird" rides through the vast expanses of Russia.
 Narochnitskaya accused Zhirinovsky of disdain towards the people of Russia, as well as projecting pessimism and aggression through this video.
 Zhirinovsky replied that the video is an allegory of what the rulers of Russia had made with the country in the last hundred years.